thespacedoctor/qubits/README.md

         SLSN/
             ...

 Name your spectral files with times relative to some epoch within the transient's evolution (e.g. peak magnitude or explosion date).
 QUBITS will determine the time of peak magnitude when generating the lightcurves from the spectra and recalibrate the time scale relative to this point.
 The files should contain two space separated columns containing wavelength (Å) and flux (ergs/s/cm^2/Å).
+Have a look in the template database supplied by the `qubits init` command.

-## Settings File
+### Settings File

-The settings file for the simulations looks like this:
+A template simulation settings file is provided by the `qubits init` command and should look something like this:

     version: 1
-    author : Dave Young

     ##### PROGRAM EXECUTION SETTINGS #####
     Program Settings: